dinnu93/InWebSy/README.md

 # InWebSy
-InWebSy is an interactive web system which uses Interactive Systems formalism
+InWebSy is an Interactive Web System which uses Interactive Systems formalism